-K. Sick leave for bargaining unit employees is governed by the terms of the applicable collective bargaining agreement.
-Original Adoption Date: 3/5/2008 Revision Date: 5/27/2020

-Sick Leave Conversion 6.4

-- A. A County employee, with ten (10) years of service who retires in accordance with the provisions of PERS or any retirement plan offered by the state, shall be paid one-fourth (1/4) of the value of their earned but unused leave credit.
-The maximum of such payment, however, shall be for thirty (30) days of sick leave. - B. Such payment shall be based on the employee's hourly rate of pay at the time of retirement. - C. Such payment shall be made only once and shall eliminate all sick leave credit accrued by the employee. - D. Eligible County employees retiring from active service shall request such payment in writing, in order to initiate the payment process. - E. The beneficiary of a deceased employee shall be eligible for the sick leave conversion benefits for which the employee would have otherwise qualified in accordance with Paragraph A above.
-Such payment shall be made in accordance with Section 2133.04 O.R.C., or paid to the employee's estate.
+K. is governed by the terms of the applicable collective o · · bargaining agreement B :: B / 5/07/0000 Origin al Adoption Date: 3/5/2008 Revision Date: 5/21/2020 Sick L eave Conversion 6.4 A. provisions of OPERS s, any retirement planue of their earned learned rs of service who separates n offered by the state, or after ave credit.
+The maximum of a successful resignation B. Such payment shall b e based on the employ yee's hourly rate of pay at the time of separation.
+C. Such payment shall lemployee. be made only once a and shall eliminate all sick lea ave credit accrued by the D. Eligible County employed to initiate the payment m active service shall request such payment in writing, E. which the employee v would have otherwise nall be eligible for the sick leav qualified in accordance with F Section 2133.04 O.R.C., or pa Paragraph A above.
+Such Origin al Adoption Date: 3/5/2008 Revision Date: 1/1/2025